pavlesav/FoundationsOfCSS2025/README.md

 There is also a [PROJECT EXAMPLE](https://pjercic.github.io/FoundationsOfCSS2024/Projects_Guidance/ProjectRegistrationExample).

 - 22.12 (end of day) - deadline for project group registrations on TC
-- 09.01 - Project guidance with Fariba
+- 07.01 - Project guidance with Fariba
-- 16.01 - Project guidance with Fariba
+- 14.01 - Project guidance with Fariba
-- 23.01 - Project presentations date 1
+- 21.01 - No lecture
-- 30.01 - Project presentations date 2
+- 28.01 - Final Poster presentations
 - 11.02 (end of day) - deadline for submission of projects final report

 ## Course grading